TODO: add alt text

 From the desk of Robb Wolf

-When people ask me how to optimize their hydration strategy for exercise, I first tell them to drink electrolyte water according to thirst, and not beyond it.
-If you’re following that golden rule, you’re 90% of the way there.
-Electrolytes are essential for proper fluid balance, and oftentimes overwatering is chief among the errors people make when hydrating for a run, bike, long hike, lift, or game.
+When people ask me how to optimize their hydration strategy for exercise, I first tell them to drink electrolyte water according to thirst before, during, and after exercise.
+If you’re following that rule of thumb, you’re 90% of the way there.
+Electrolytes are essential for proper fluid balance, and oftentimes drinking too much water and throwing off that balance is chief among the errors people make when hydrating for a run, bike, long hike, lift, or game.

 How Does Dehydration Affect Aerobic Output?